Chamaemelum nobile: Description

 Chamaemelum nobile has daisy-like white flowers and procumbent stems; the leaves are alternate, bipinnate, finely dissected, and downy to glabrous.
 The solitary, terminal flowerheads, rising 8–12 in above the ground, consist of prominent yellow disk flowers and silver-white ray flowers.
 The flowering time in the Northern Hemisphere is June and July, and its fragrance is sweet, crisp, fruity and herbaceous.

 Although the plant is often confused with German chamomile (Matricaria chamomilla), its morphology, properties and chemical composition are markedly different.

 Etymology

 The word chamomile and the genus name Chamaemelum derive from the Greek χαμαίμηλον (chamaimēlon), "earth-apple", from χαμαί (chamai), "on the ground" + μήλον (mēlon), "apple", so-called because of the apple-like scent of the plant.

-The plant obtained the name "nobile" (Latin "noble" NEU) because of its putative therapeutic properties, which were believed to be better than those of the German chamomile (Matricaria chamomilla L.).
+The plant obtained the name "nobile" (Latin "noble" NEU) because of its putative therapeutic properties, which were thought to be better than those of the German chamomile (Matricaria chamomilla L.).